Periods and harmonic analysis on spherical varieties: Examples

 \section{Examples}

 We finally outline some examples where the period conjectures of the prior section can be verified.
 We do not make any claim to originality: many of the results are known to experts.
+The material of \S \ref{ssprincipal} is related to regularization of Eisenstein periods, a topic which has been developed in the works \cite{JLR,LapidRogawski1,LapidRogawski2}.
 The results about the Whittaker period are established already in the paper \cite{Lapid-Mao-conjecture} of Lapid and Mao, and the results of Theorem \ref{holdsbyunfolding} concern periods whose Euler factorization is already known.
 Thus, our main concern has been to show that the local factors are equal to the ``Plancherel'' factors predicted by the Period Conjecture \ref{periodconjecture}, thus illustrating the compatibility of known methods with the framework of this paper.
 In particular -- see \S \ref{FoldingCompatibility} -- the formulation of ``unfolding'' as an isometry between local $L^2$-spaces arises naturally in the evaluation of the global period.

 We will use $\int^*$ to denote a regularized integral.
 This notation will often be omitted for integral expressions which depend meromorphically on a parameter in some region of convergence and are meromorphically continued to other values of the parameter; those will generally be denoted by $\int$.